aksommerville/egg2/README.md

 ## TODO

-- [ ] Editor: Sometimes deleting a post step doesn't work.
+- [ ] SongEditor: Sometimes deleting a post step doesn't work.
-- [ ] Editor: Pitch wheel disabled at MidiService.readEvent() because my device is noisy.
+- [ ] SongEditor: Pitch wheel disabled at MidiService.readEvent() because my device is noisy.
 Find a long-term solution.
-- [x] Song editor: Set tempo.
-An action I guess.
-- [x] Song editor: Adding event goes before those at same time; must be after.
-- [x] Song editor: Auto end time clearly wrong for SUB voices. ...was treating (envpt.t) as relative, but they are absolute, oops.
-- [x] editor: "Copy from other resource" option in the channels' "Store..." modal.
-- [x] FM modecfg modal: Rate and range should present as float, regardless of how they're encoded.
 - [ ] Wave modal: Per-stage UI.
 Esp for harmonics, I want a clickable bar chart.
-- [ ] EnvUi: Is it enforcing a minimum 1 s or something?
+- [x] EnvUi: Is it enforcing a minimum 1 s or something?
 These typically run around 300 ms. Aim for the existing chart to fill like 3/4 of the available width.
-- [ ] SpriteEditor: Setting image or tile from the conveniences should fill a blank row if there is one, rather than adding.
+- [x] SpriteEditor: Setting image or tile from the conveniences should fill a blank row if there is one, rather than adding.
 - [ ] MapEditor: Creating new map with position regime, I occasionally incorrectly get "position in use".
-- [ ] DecalsheetEditor: After using one of the clicky macros, sidebar scrolls to the top again.
+- [x] DecalsheetEditor: After using one of the clicky macros, sidebar scrolls to the top again.
 Can we keep it where it was?
 So annoying.
-- [ ] editor: New map in "neighbors" regime created an incorrect (zeroes) command in the new one, and didn't create in the old one.
+- [ ] MapEditor: New map in "neighbors" regime created an incorrect (zeroes) command in the new one, and didn't create in the old one.
 - - ...might only happen to the first map in a layer, or maybe the first in a project.
 Wishbone got it on the first neighbor creation, and not after.
 - - ...no, it did happen later in wishbone too.
-- [ ] editor: Sprite in the edit-poi modal are sorted as strings; prefer to sort numerically by rid.
+- [x] editor: Sprite in the edit-poi modal are sorted as strings; prefer to sort numerically by rid.
-- [ ] editor: Creating new tilesheet or decalsheet, somehow prompt existing images.
+- [x] editor: Creating new tilesheet or decalsheet, somehow prompt existing images.
 - [ ] graf: Can flush due to full buffer in the middle of raw geometry, breaking sets. eg try a bunch of `EGG_RENDER_LINES`.
 - - Confirm that all impacted cases are single calls into graf.
 If so, the fix will be easy, just start allocating multiple vertices at once internally.
 - [ ] eggrun: Saving to "EGG_SDK/out/linux/eggrun.save" for every game.
 Should be "{{ROM}}.save".